SAP-archive/cloud-cap-nodejs-codejam/exercises/02/readme.md

 ### 5. Examine the data model and service definition

-The key files in this project as far as the business domain is concerned are the `db/data-model.cds` and the `srv/cat-service.cds` files that you just added.
+The key files in this project as far as the business domain is concerned are the `db/schema.cds` and the `srv/service.cds` files that you just added.

 :point_right: Have a brief look at the content of each of these files to get a basic understanding of what's there.
 Note the use of the `namespace` and how it is defined in the data model and referenced in the service definition.
 Note also the how the different parts of each file are syntax highlighted.

-### 6. Start up the service
+### 6. Install the dependencies

+The `package.json` file that was created when you initialized the project directory contains a list of NPM packages upon which the project is dependent.
+Before we can start the service up, these dependencies must be installed.
+Now is a good time to do that.

-Now you're going to start up the service in the skeleton project. **VS Code has an integrated terminal which you can and should use for this and subsequent command line activities**.
+**VS Code has an integrated terminal which you can and should use for this and subsequent command line activities**.

 :point_right: Open the integrated terminal in VS Code.
 Do this by opening the Command Palette and searching for 'integrated terminal'.
 You may wish to use the keyboard shortcut for this - note there is a keyboard shortcut for toggling the integrated terminal in and out of view as well.